 Trail Planning & Implementation

-Snyder and Associates led the planning process and completed the plan, which was unanimously approved by the Planning and Zoning Commission on October 13, 2015, and adopted by City Council on November 2, 2015.
+Snyder & Associates led the planning process and completed the plan, which was unanimously approved by the Planning and Zoning Commission on October 13, 2015, and adopted by City Council on November 2, 2015.
 The plan provides a 20-year vision for a complete bicycle and pedestrian system.
 Through the development of trails, signage, pavement markings, bicycle boulevards, dedicated bicycle facilities such as bike lanes, pedestrian refuge medians, and traffic calming, the plan provides a means of safe, non-motorized travel.